hcholm/makrell-py/README.md

 ### TODOs, wishlist and ideas

-* More built-in functions and operators
+* More built-in functions, operators, data types etc.
 * Fix bugs
 * Various missing Python features, such as decorators, yield and async/await
-* Basic typing as in Python
+* Basic typing or type hints as in Python
 * Pattern matching and destructuring
-* More advanced typing, possibly unified with basic typing and grammar expressions
+* More advanced typing, possibly with inference and unified with pattern matching and grammar expressions in some mini-language
 * Better error messages and better IDE support
 * More documentation and examples
-* Transpilers and code generators for other languages
+* Compilers and code generators for other languages and platforms
+* A composable query language for heterogeneous sources, such as databases, object structures, web services etc.
-* Mini-languages for e.g. database queries, regular expressions etc.
+* Mini-languages for regular expressions and BNF
+* An API for traversing and transforming MBF trees
+* A templating language
 * A website with tutorials, documentation and a playground
 * Implementations in other languages